 VD didn’t just affect men- the new shipyards were full of women as well.
 Hannah Peters, MD, was the Kaiser Richmond shipyard gynecologist and she co-authored “Gynecology in Industry” in the Kaiser Foundation Medical Bulletin, July, 1945.
 There she outlined what she’d learned during her first two years serving a workforce composed of as many as 23,000 female employees.

 Her section on VD education explains the scope of the problem and efforts to reach out to women.
 She noted that during the period between March 1, 1944, and February 28, 1945, 2832 new cases were seen in the Gynecology Department of the Permanente Field Hospital in Richmond alone.
 Among these, there were 390 cases of gonorrhea.
-This meant that 13 per cent of all new gynecological cases proved to be infected with gonorrhea.
+This meant that 13% of all new gynecological cases proved to be infected with gonorrhea.
 The article goes on to report that the high percentage of infected women led physicians to introduce an educational outreach program in the shipyards:

 The struggle for quality, affordable health care was vital to the war effort, which included the crop of STDs that debilitated the home front workforce.
 And just as the Permanente health plan rolled up its sleeves and took on that battle during World War II, it continues to do so today.